Thunder and Lightning (album)

 Thunder and Lightning is the twelfth and final studio album by Irish hard rock band Thin Lizzy, released on 4 March 1983.
 Guitarist John Sykes was hired to replace Snowy White after 1981's Renegade, and Sykes helped to provide a heavier sound and guitar tone than Thin Lizzy had used on previous albums.
 However, the bulk of the songwriting (except for "Cold Sweat") was completed before he joined the band.
 Keyboard player Darren Wharton also offered a stronger musical influence to Thin Lizzy's final studio album, co-writing many of the tracks including "Some Day She Is Going to Hit Back", and the final single "The Sun Goes Down".
 A farewell tour followed the album's release, followed by the live album Life.
-The group's co-founder, frontman and bass player Phil Lynott died in 1986.
+The group's co-founder, principal songwriter, frontman and bass player Phil Lynott died in 1986.

 Reception

-AllMusics Greg Prato proclaimed Thunder and Lightning "a definite improvement" compared to much of their other output in the 1980s, but remarked that the record was not the "best release" by the band.
+AllMusic's Greg Prato proclaimed Thunder and Lightning "a definite improvement" compared to much of their other output in the 1980s, but remarked that the record was not the "best release" by the band.

-Track listings
+Track listing

+Original release

 The limited edition double LP and cassette version of the album adds four tracks, recorded live in Britain while Snowy White was still a member of the band.

-2013 Deluxe Edition
+2013 deluxe edition

 In 2013, a deluxe edition of the album was released.
 It consisted of two discs: disc one included the original release, and disc two contained live recordings from a 1981 Hammersmith Odeon show and a number of demos.